birobirobiro/awesome-shadcn-ui/README.md

 ### Websites

 - [godly](https://godly.website/) - Astronomically good web design inspiration.
 Only the best of the best.
-- [list.swajp.me](https://list.swajp.me) - It has never been easier to find the right projects or designs by inspiring sucessful people.
+- [list.swajp.me](https://list.swajp.me) - It has never been easier to find the right projects or designs by inspiring successful people.

 ### Portfolios